-De Bortoli has added to its Woodfired range with a Heathcote Cabernet Sauvignon joining the popular Heathcote Shiraz from the family-owned winery.
+De Bortoli has added a Heathcote Grenache to its Woodfired range of wines which already includes a Shiraz, Cabernet Sauvignon and Sparkling Shiraz from the same region.

-Chief Winemaker Steve Webber has sourced the grapes from De Bortoli’s vineyard at Corop in Northern Heathcote and has created a wine in the Woodfired style of being dense and complex with ripe dark fruits, cedar-wood and balance that pair perfectly with any char-grilled foods.
+Chief Winemaker Steve Webber sourced the fruit from vineyards in the northern sections of Heathcote, with Woodfired celebrating the dense and complex big reds with ripe dark fruits, cedar-wood and balance that pair perfectly with any char-grilled foods.

-The tasting notes for the wine read: “Intense dark colour red with purple edge.
+Tasting notes for the Grenache state, “Intense dark colour red with purple edge.
 Ripe blackberry and blueberry characters, cedar-wood and liquorice.
 Soft, rich, mouth coating, balanced tannin, hints of classic Cabernet and authentically Heathcote.”

 Fourth generation winemaker, Kate Webber, said: “These wines are big, bold and go really well with charcoal flavours from the bbq.
 I really love it because it is soft, round and plush.”